NOXITB/discantispam/README.md

 # Update:
-The npm have been updated to work with the newest update of discord.js v12!
+The npm have been updated to work with the newest update of discord.js v13!

 Note: If the bot have muted someone for 3hr, 4min have passed then randomly the bot went offline, do not forget to remove the role from user once the rest 90min are gone or the it's muted forever! (will modify this later)

-Any other issues, please open it on [Github](https://github.com/RPGTheGreat/anti-spam)!
-## antispam-guard.js
+## discantispam.js
 A simple module based on MirageZoe module. i will add ban, kick and more futures!

 **DISCLAMER:** You can only setup 1 set of configuration per client.
 (That means that you can't configure settings for each server for now.
 You can only modify in which guild checker is run and in which checker is not run.)